Christopher Oldfield

 • The Activity View (Postdoctoral Research Grant from the Fetzer Institute 2021-2024): I am developing the metaphilosophical view that what is at stake in debates about “-isms” (e.g. naturalism, physicalism, scientism) is the spirit of an activity, not the content of a theory

-• The Logic of the Special Composition Question(s), (Ph.D thesis submitted June 2021, examined Sep 2021, revised and resubmitted March 2023 during UCU marking boycott): I recover the categorical significance of the first order plural logic of the special composition question(s) which has been lost in
+• The Logic of the Special Composition Question(s), (Ph.D thesis submitted June 2021, examined Sep 2021, revised and resubmitted March 2023 during UCU marking boycott, awaiting reexamination): I recover the categorical significance of the first order plural logic of the special composition question(s), which has been lost in translation for decades.

 • What Counts as a Life in the Science of Life? (audio, slides)